MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-9.7.1/install-azure-powershell.md

 ---
 description: Azure PowerShell is available to install for Windows, Linux, and macOS.
-It can also be run from Azure Cloud Shell and in a Docker container. ms.custom: devx-track-azurepowershell ms.date: 04/23/2023 ms.devlang: powershell ms.service: azure-powershell ms.topic: conceptual
+It can also be run from Azure Cloud Shell and in a Docker container. ms.custom: devx-track-azurepowershell ms.date: 04/28/2023 ms.devlang: powershell ms.service: azure-powershell ms.topic: conceptual
-title: How to install Azure PowerShell | Microsoft Docs
+title: How to install Azure PowerShell
-keywords: azure powershell, install azure powershell, azure powershell download, download azure powershell
 ---

 # How to install Azure PowerShell